 Adaptation Dye-Job: The original anime version by Toei changed the hair colors of some of the characters.
 Most of the later anime productions by North Stars Pictures reverted back to their manga hair colors.

 Part of Buronson and Tetsuo Hara's involvement in Hokuto Musou was to create new moves for every character so they'd have an expanded move list.
-This actually means that not only are said moves canon, they also show what many characters that didn't get a chance to really showcase themselves were capable off.
-This is especially welcome with the Nanto characters, like Shin and Souther.
+This actually means that not only are said moves canon, they also show what many characters that didn't get a chance to really showcase themselves were capable of.
+This is especially welcome with the Nanto characters, like Shin and Thouzer.

 After the End: The series takes place after a nuclear war, with a few characters being affected by radiation poisoning.
 The prequel, Fist Of The Blue Sky takes place in pre-World-War-II Japanese-occupied China.